Time-resolved 3D imaging opportunities with XMPI at ForMAX: Instrumentation

 \subsubsection{Detectors}

 The detection of each beamlet after the sample is performed using indirect detectors - detectors that first convert the X-rays to visible light, magnify the visible light through an optical microscope, and then record the images with a visible-light sensor.
 The detector setup is modular, allowing for different configurations of scintillators, magnification optics, and cameras, to accommodate a wide range of experimental requirements in terms of acquisition rate, spatial resolution, and \ac{FOV} of interests.
+The detectors' positions can be adjusted for each experiment as needed.
+They are positioned at the angle of the corresponding projection, i.e., $2\cdot\theta_\textrm{ B}$ with respect to the beam axis, as listed in Table~\ref{tab:XMPI_params}.
+The distance between the sample and the detector may vary between projections, as it is primarily determined by the available physical space, typically ranging from 350~mm to 450~mm.

 The scintillator is mounted in a dedicated unit, designed to accommodate scintillators of $8~\textrm{mm}$ x $8~\textrm{mm}$ in size and up to 300~\textmu m thick.
-In this work, we use a 250~\textmu m thick GaGG+ scintillator, known for its excellent high-yield ($45000~\textrm{ph/MeV}$).
-The microscopes are equipped with an objective holder featuring a motorized focusing unit, compatible with 5X to 20X infrared and near-ultraviolet objectives.
+In this work, we use a 250~\textmu m thick GaGG+ scintillator, known for its excellent high-yield ($45000~\textrm{ph/MeV}$), chosen to match the depth of focus for our desired spatial resolution of $\sim$8~\textmu m.
+The microscopes are equipped with an objective holder featuring a motorized focusing unit, compatible with 5X to 20X objectives covering a broad wavelength spectrum, providing the flexibility to employ various cameras with different sensor types and scintillators.
 A high-resolution 5X objective is typically used.
 The focus unit is driven by a two-phase stepper motor, offering a $10~\textrm{mm}$ travel range with 1~\textmu m resolution.
 Each microscope includes a tube lens holder with a motorized camera rotation unit.
 The nominal design is for a 1X tube lens.
 The rotation unit covers a range of $90~\textrm{mrad}$ with an accuracy of $0.02~\textrm{mrad}$, and supports C- and F-mount cameras.

 Additionally, the microscopes are mounted on a motorized positioning system for linear motion perpendicular to the beam-incidence axis and along the vertical axis, with travel ranges of $40~\textrm{mm}$ and $26~\textrm{mm}$, respectively, and a resolution of 5~\textmu m.